How entitlements are resolved

 Review customer entitlements

-Use customer overrides for exceptions that should apply only to one customer, such as a temporary access extension, a negotiated limit, or a support-approved exception.- Open the customer page.
+Use customer overrides for exceptions that should apply only to one customer, such as a negotiated limit, an early access grant, or a support-approved exception.- Open the customer page and select the Features tab.

 Next steps